 Last, the resulting texture is wonderful.
 Properly soft and firm at the same time, but never grainy because, again, flour doesn’t get in the way.

 So when I bought a jar of Justin’s Chocolate Hazelnut Butter recently—which admittedly was a rare indulgence—it was only a matter of time before I knew I would use it to create a new flourless cookie recipe.
-Sure, I spread some of it on my toast or crackers here and there (and perhaps ate a dollop or two—wouldn’t you?), but I didn’t fully appreciate it until I used it to make Flourless Chocolate Hazelnut Nutella Chocolate Chip Cookies.
+Sure, I spread some of it on my toast or crackers here and there (and perhaps ate a dollop or two—wouldn’t you?), but I didn’t fully appreciate it until I used it to make these Flourless Gluten-Free Chocolate Hazelnut Nutella Chocolate Chip Cookies.

-Flourless Nutella Chocolate Chip Cookies
+Flourless Gluten-Free Nutella Chocolate Chip Cookies

 Well, flourless Chocolate Hazelnut Chocolate Chip Cookies to be exact.
 No actual Nutella was involved in the making of this recipe, but there’s chocolate and hazelnut together so you know the chocolate hazelnut vibe is there!